Settings and Functions I First Mastered When Starting to Use Claude Code

 }

-Since CLAUDE.md is loaded in its "entirety" at the beginning of each session, it always consumes tokens.
+CLAUDE.md is loaded in its "entirety" at the beginning of each session, so it always consumes tokens.

-For Skills, only the "description" is loaded at startup, and the entire content is loaded when needed.
+For Skills, only the "description" is loaded at startup, with the full content loaded only when needed.

 Conclusion

-In this article, I've summarized the settings and features that new Claude Code users should understand first.
+In this article, I've summarized the key settings and features to understand when starting with Claude Code.

-I myself am still at the stage of starting to use it extensively.
+I'm still at the stage of beginning to use it in earnest myself.

 Share this article